SCECcode/UCVMC/README.md

 built.
 Otherwise, the serial version is built.

 ## 3.2 Lustre Filesystems
 The IOBUF module must be used when compiling the Etree library and UCVM for use on a Lustre high-performance filesystem.
 Please reference the Euclid Etree documention for instructions on how to do this for that package.
-For UCVM, IOBUF is enabled with the following configuration commands:

-$ module add iobuf          # System dependent
-$ ./configure --prefix=${UCVM_INSTALL_DIR} --enable-iobuf
-  --with-etree-include-path="${ETREE_DIR}/libsrc"
-  --with-etree-lib-path="${ETREE_DIR}/libsrc"
-  --with-proj4-include-path="${PROJ4_DIR}/include"
-  --with-proj4-lib-path="${PROJ4_DIR}/lib"

-Note the use of the '--enable-iobuf' option.

-## 3.3 Static Builds
-A static build can be forced with the '--enable-static' configure option.

 # 4.0 Configuration
 The main application configuration file is ${UCVM_INSTALL_DIR}/conf/ucvm.conf.
 This is where the paths to all configured models and maps are specified, as well as any model flags are defined.
 The UCVM installer sets up this file automatically.

-Yet there are a number of situations where you will want to modify it, such as to add a new model.
+In some circumstatnces, such as if you move the UCVMC installation directory, you might want to edit the ucvm.conf file.
 Please see the User Guide for more details on how to edit the UCVM config.

 # 5.0 Standard Models and Maps
 The CVM models available through UCVMC are referenced with the following labels:

 cvmh	     	    SCEC CVM-H
 cvms	     	    SCEC CVM-S4
+cmvs5               SCEC CVM-S4.26
+cvmsi               SCEC CVM-S4.26.M01
-cencal	     	    USGS Bay Area CenCalVM cvmsi	     	    SCEC CVM-S4.23
+cencal	     	    USGS Bay Area CenCalVM
 1d		    Hadley-Kanamori 1D (pre-linked)

 Note that the model must be linked in at install time if it is to be queried through UCVM.

-One standard map is distribued with UCVMC
+One standard map is distribued with UCVMC.
+This is a statewide topography map, and a Vs30 map combined into an etree structure.

 ucvm	     USGS NED DEM and Wills-Wald Vs30 (default)